Glossop North End A.F.C.: Ladies' team

 The club have a ladies team, Glossop North End Ladies, which was established in 1998.
 In 2014–15 the team reached the final of the Derbyshire Girls & Ladies League Challenge Cup, losing 2–1 to Mackworth St Francis.

-The following season saw them the Challenge Cup, defeating Castle Donnington Ladies 4–1.
+The following season saw them the Challenge Cup, defeating Castle Donington Ladies 4–1.
 On 11 May they won the Derbyshire Girls & Ladies League Division One title.

 They retained the league title the following season, after which they transferred to Division One of the Cheshire WFL.